 One or more interactive elements has been excluded from this version of the text.
-You can view them online here: https://mtsu.pressbooks.pub/

 In addition to his four stages of cognitive development for children, Piaget also discussed how we add new information to our existing understandings.
 Key terms in his conceptualization of cognitive constructivism include schema, assimilation, accommodation, disequilibrium, and equilibrium.
 Schema refers to the ways in which we organize information as we confront new ideas.
 For example, children learn what a wallet is and that it generally contains money.
 Next they learn that a wallet can be carried in various places, i.e. a pocket or a purse.
 The child is making a connection now between the idea of a wallet and the category of places where it can be carried.
 The child's schema is developing as ideas begin to interconnect and form what we can call a blueprint of concepts and their connections.